CBIIT/fnlcr-bids-hpc/documentation/candle/how_to_make_your_code_candle_compliant.md

 bigimg: "/img/FNL_ATRF_Pano_4x10.jpg"
 title: How to make your code CANDLE-compliant
 ---
+This page will show you how to make your Python script CANDLE-compliant.
+See the note on [this page](XXXX) for more information on language support in CANDLE.

-The assumption is that your code is in Python and runs as-is on Biowulf.
-For help with this, [contact us](mailto:andrew.weisman@nih.gov).
+We assume that your code already runs successfully as a standalone script on Biowulf.
+For help with this, reach out to us at the contact information at the bottom of this page.

-The backend doesn't matter; we have tested both Keras and PyTorch.
-When in doubt, use Keras.
+For more information on CANDLE, please click [here](XXXX).

 ## Step (1): Place your *entire* Python script in a `run` function